 Another of the important role model characteristics is respect.
 In other words, the art of understanding, accepting, considering and honoring one’s surroundings.
 An ideal role model respects themselves and all others.
 If they were to be challenged by anything from an angry driver to bullying at school, they would respond with understanding, empathy, and proper consideration of the results of their actions.

 Effective role models persist in spite of setbacks and failures.
 The goal is more important to them than giving up is.
 Once they have committed to a decision, it is most often as good as done.
-Commitment is one of the characteristics of a role model that makes them reliable and worth looking up to.
+Commitment is one of the characteristics of a role model that makes them a good example.
+It means they are reliable and worth looking up to.

 Role models possess a committed nature that is loyal and determined.
 At times, there will be certain circumstances where a commitment may no longer serve them.
 This is where being dynamic becomes even more important.
 However, the majority of time, a role model will consider carefully before they commit.
 Once committed, especially when other’s are relying on them, they will come through.

-It’s important to teach your people that giving back to others in their community and beyond is necessary to be successful.
-A good role model volunteers their time and effort to be a contributing member of their community.
+It’s important to teach your team members that giving back to others in their community and beyond is necessary to be successful.
+The best role models volunteer their time and effort to be a contributing member of their community.
 Being of service in your community builds unity, teamwork skills, and creates a generous heart.

 The only way to grow and become a better person is to continually work on improving ourselves and our minds through education and conversation.
 Don’t be afraid to try new experiences, participate in conversations, and read books that open your mind to new ideas.
 This teaches your child to never stop growing as well.